msrsaditya/Release-Date-Finder/README.md

 - You can check the Configuration page's status [here](https://stats.uptimerobot.com/fR3mYe5Yub/802014481)
 - The whole codebase is <350 lines long.
-- There's no bloat, feature creep or any other useless stuff.
+- There's no bloat, feature creep or telemetry.
 - Hope you find it useful.